wimlds/online-meetups/README.md

 ### How to run an online meetup

 1. Pick a time and date for your online meetup just like an in-person meetup.
 Use meetup.com as usual to plan the event.
 2. If you use a tool with a participant limit, you will have to limit attendance via meetup.com RSVPs and deliver the web conference URL privately to participants only.
-Alternatively, you can just post the link publicly on your meetup event page and have a “first-come, first-served” policy.
+Alternatively, you can just post the link publicly on your meetup event page and have a "first-come, first-served" policy.
 For example, if you use Zoom, the free meetings have a limit of 100 participants.
-3. Choose a format/topic for your meetup: talks, co-working/hangout, networking, code workshop, etc.
+3. Choose a format/topic for your meetup: live presentations, co-working/hangout, networking, code workshop, pre-recorded talks/videos, etc.
 4. Choose a web conferencing platform (see below for options).
 Most WiMLDS groups are currently using Zoom.
 Some things to consider when evaluating different platforms:
     - You might want something with an option for participants to group chat with each other.
     - Should your participants be muted throughout presentations or do you want anyone to be able to speak at any time?